little scout

 View official report

-Inspection data from Island Health and Interior Health, last synced July 7, 2026.
+Inspection data from Interior Health, last synced August 20, 2026.
 Opening an Interior Health report shows a disclaimer page before the report.

 Fees & funding